mike-blue-d8a/task_pom/README.md

 ## Install:

-either run the requirements on your system pip or run use a
+either run the requirements on your system pip or run use a virtual environment